stepmi/checkIncludes/README.md

 -l:f   | logging, show all processed files
--l:i   | logging, show checked includes for all processed files -l:c   | logging, show command lines for all processed files -l:r   | logging, show compiler output - this produces a lot of output
+-l:i   | logging, show checked includes for all processed files -l:c   | logging, show command lines for all processed files -l:o   | logging, show compiler output - this produces a lot of output

 ### examples: